UX and UI Testing: How to Make Them Work in Your Favor

 UX, or user experience testing, is a type of testing that has the main goal of checking how engaging the user experience offered by a software product is.
 This usually involves a real human being interacting with the application and locating all the weak points that can disrupt positive UX.

 User experience testing is one of the types of testing that relies heavily on the human eye and does not always benefit from automation.
-To perform UX testing, a software testing engineer will use every feature and visual element of the software product both individually and in different combinations to investigate their effect on user experience.
+To perform UX testing, a software testing engineer will use every feature and visual element of the software product both individually and in different combinations, to investigate their effect on user experience.

 hire a team